gruntwork-io/docs/docs/2.0/docs/pipelines/guides/terragrunt-env-vars.md

 You can inspect the specific command in different scenarios by viewing the logs for a Pipelines workflow run.

 In some cases you may find that you need to pass additional options to terragrunt to meet your specific needs.
-All cli options for Terragrunt also have a corresponding Environment Variable that if populated will change Terragunt behavior.
+All cli options for Terragrunt also have a corresponding Environment Variable that if populated will change Terragrunt behavior.

 See the full list of available options <span class="external-link"><a href="https://terragrunt.gruntwork.io/docs/reference/cli-options/#cli-options">in the Terragrunt documentation</a></span>.